Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Evaluation

-{\bf Hardware:} Our Stage 1 experiments are conducted on a cluster with NVIDIA A100~(80~GB) GPUs using PyTorch 2.3 with CUDA~12.5.
-Our Stage 2 experiments are on a single local 3090 workstation and comfortably maintains the 20--30~Hz camera rate.
+{\bf Hardware:} We conducted our digital experiments on a GPUs cluster equipped with NVIDIA A100~(80 ~ GB) GPUs, using PyTorch~2.3 with CUDA~12.5.
+The Stage~2 online experiments are run on a local workstation with a single NVIDIA RTX~3090 GPU, which maintains a real-time camera processing rate of approximately 20--30~Hz.

-{\bf Victim Autonomous Vehicle:} The victim AV adopts {SimLingo} as the base autonomous driving agent~\cite{simlingo}, which combines an InternVL-style vision encoder with a LoRA-tuned LLM backbone and a disentangled waypoint decoder that outputs future trajectory waypoints for steering and speed regulation.
-All hyperparameters (e.g., visual encoder resolution, LLM temperature, waypoint horizon, tokenization scheme) remain at their default values.
-The underlying simulator is CARLA 0.9.15.
+{\bf Victim Autonomous Vehicles:} We evaluate \sys against two driving agents of the victims.
+The first is SimLingo~\cite{simlingo}, a vision-language action driving model built on the InternVL2-1B backbone.
+The InternViT-based vision encoder extracts image features from front-camera views and a LoRA-adapted Qwen2 language backbone to fuse visual, navigation, ego-state, and prompt information for both language reasoning and action prediction.
+The second is TCP~\cite{tcp}, a trajectory-conditioned planning model that uses a ResNet-34 encoder with 26.6\,M parameters and a GRU-based waypoint decoder.
+Both agents predict future trajectory waypoints, which are then converted into steering and throttle commands using PID controllers.
+We use the default hyperparameter settings for both models.
+All simulation experiments are conducted in CARLA~0.9.15.

-{\bf Autonomous Driving Datasets and Benchmarks:} Our dataset is based on Bench2Drive~\cite{Jia2024Bench2Drive_NeurIPS}, a suite of scenario-driven, closed-loop tasks designed to stress-test perception, reasoning, and planning modules under realistic driving conditions.
-We randomly sample 13 benign routes with town maps consisting of multiple intersections from the benchmark without modifications.
-Then, three adversarial routes are generated from the starting point of the benign routes.
-Specifically, at each intersection, we choose two directions that are different from the benign route and where the victim vehicle comes from.
-One adversarial route ends at the second intersection, and we will repeat the procedure for the other adversarial route to choose another two possible directions at the next intersection.
-In the end, the statistics of adversarial routes is shown in Table~\ref{tab:adroute}: Each benign route has three adversarial routes with intersections ranging from one to three.
-The turning direction at each intersection is different from the benign route.
-We also list the average length of routes in each category in Table~\ref{tab:adroute}.
+{\bf Autonomous Driving Datasets and Benchmarks:} Our evaluation is based on Bench2Drive~\cite{Jia2024Bench2Drive_NeurIPS}, a suite of scenario-driven closed-loop tasks designed to stress-test perception, reasoning, and planning under realistic driving conditions.
+We randomly sample 13 benign routes from the benchmark without modification, selecting routes in town maps that contain multiple intersections.
+For each benign route, we generate three adversarial routes from the same starting point.
+At each intersection, we choose alternative directions that differ from both the benign route and the direction from which the victim vehicle entered the intersection.
+An adversarial route terminates at the second intersection, whereas the remaining adversarial routes continue to the next intersection, where the same procedure is repeated to select additional alternative directions.
+As a result, each benign route is paired with three adversarial routes containing one to three intersections, and the adversarial turning direction at each intersection differs from the corresponding benign route.